 In the UK, bisphosphonates are usually prescribed in the form of tablets:

-- Alendronic acid - taken usually once a week, although they are also available as a daily tablet.
+Usually taken once a week, although alendronic acid is also available as a daily tablet.
 This is also available as a liquid for people who have difficulty swallowing the tablets, although it is much more expensive for the NHS.

-- Risedronate - taken usually once a week, although also available as a daily tablet.
+Risedronate is taken usually once a week, although also available as a daily tablet.

-- Ibandronic acid - taken once a month (also available as an injection - see below).
+Ibandronic acid is taken once a month (also available as an injection - see below).

-In some cases - for example, if the tablets give you too many side-effects, or if you are at greater risk of fractures - bisphosphonate injections might be used:
+Bisphosphonate injections might be used in some cases - for example, if the tablets give you too many side-effects, or if you are at greater risk of fractures:

-- Zoledronic acid - an infusion once a year.
-This is slowly given into the vein over at least 15 minutes.
+This is an infusion once a year.
+Zolendronic acid is slowly given into the vein over at least 15 minutes.
 You will need a blood test before each infusion, to check on your calcium, vitamin D, magnesium levels and kidney function.
 Injections are usually given by a specialist nurse.